roytang/blog/content/post/2022/05/weeknotes-05-29/index.md

 - #### Uncharted

     - Came in for a generic action film with maybe some light video game flavor, got exactly that.
 The film isn't exceptional, and I still have trouble accepting Tom Holland as a grownup, but it does a serviceable job replicating the exploration and treasure hunting and puzzle solving feel of the Uncharted games, minus the "Nathan Drake kills 200 mercenaries in his sleep" part.
+I was amazed at their technology that allowed an app to track another person's location and communicate even through underground tunnels and caves.

 - Started reading: **A Psalm for the Wild-Built** by Becky Chambers